 Are you travelling to Switzerland for five days in Switzerland and are looking for your perfect itinerary?
 In this case, this selection of 10 itineraries will help you plan your trip.
 You’ll find different options for your five-day trip starting in Zurich.
 All of the following itineraries are also adaptable so that you can start somewhere along the way or in a completely different city.

-Five days is a great amount of time to spend in Switzerland if you’ve never been here and want to get a taste of this beautiful country.
-It’ll just give you enough time to see different places without having to rush too much.
-If you’re planning your trip to Switzerland, the following itineraries will help you with that process.
+Five days is a good amount of time for a trip through Switzerland, especially if you’ve never been here and want to get a feel for this beautiful country.
+You’ll have enough time to see different places without rushing too much.
+If you’re planning your trip to Switzerland, the following routes will help you out.

-They are all doable within five days and have their starting point in Zurich.
-However, if you’d like to start in a different place, you can easily adapt your trip accordingly.
-Zurich is very well connected and can be reached from every other city in Switzerland.
+They’re all doable in five days, starting from Zurich.
+However, if you’d prefer to start from a different location, you can easily adjust your trip accordingly.
+Zurich is very well connected and can be reached from any other city in Switzerland.

-Also, if you have more than three days available and see a Switzerland itinerary you like, you can easily stretch it out by spending an extra night at some of the places.
+And if you have more than three days and see a route you like, you can easily extend it by spending an extra night in some places.

-Spend the rest of the evening taking in the Italian atmosphere in Locarno.
-Hang out at Piazza Grande, stroll along Lago Maggiore or just enjoy a few scoops of ice cream by the lake.
-And just in case you’re wondering: Yes, you’re still in Switzerland.
-Even if it doesn’t feel like it.
-This is as Italian as our country gets...
+Spend the rest of the evening enjoying the Italian vibe in Locarno.
+Hang out at the Piazza Grande, stroll along Lake Maggiore, or treat yourself to some ice cream by the lake.
+And just in case you’re wondering: yes, you’re still in Switzerland.
+Even if it feels more like Italy.

 You’re probably going to laugh now.
 But the station your train to Domodossola leaves from is called Locarno FART.
 Unfortunate name, we know.
 It’s short for Ferrovie Autolinee Regionali Ticinesi and translates to “regional railway of Ticino”.